openknowledge/workshop-cloud/README.md

 So, let us change our backend service!
 We will expand our backend with a permanent NoSQL data storage ([DynamoDB](https://aws.amazon.com/de/dynamodb/)) instead of using an in-memory storage.

-During this exercise you will:
+During this exercise you will learn how to:

 - Log into the AWS Cloud via AWS management console
 - Create a DynamoDB table